What is restitution?

 3. The judgment is not valid for an infinite time, but only for 10 years or 20 years if extended.

 It also means the blood from a stone principal applies.
 The relief available is always dependent upon the debtor’s available funds.
 It is possible to find employment, and then to garnish a portion (not all) of that income.
 A bank account is subject to garnishment, but some money is exempt.
-A person’s home, even if there is no “mortgage” has a $125,000 exempt amount that is not subject to collection.
+A person’s home, even if there is no “mortgage” has a substantial homestead exemption amount (at least $125,000 and typically several times more than that) which is wholly exempt from any collection action.

 An important difference from normal collection law is that when one of several victims enforce the judgment through garnishments or otherwise that the funds recovered are distributed proportionately to each victim’s loss.
 Normally, whoever collects keeps it all.
 Note that the sharing is sharing with other victims, and not departments, jails, courts, etc.